Cooperative Maximum Likelihood Target Position Estimation for MIMO-ISAC Networks: Sensing Parameters Estimation and Cramér-Rao Lower Bound

-It is worth noting that the estimate of each complex channel coefficient $h_i$ depends solely on the received signal $\mathbf{y}_i$ at the $i$-th \ac{BS}.
+Notably, the estimate of each complex channel coefficient $h_i$ depends solely on the received signal $\mathbf{y}_i$ at the $i$-th \ac{BS}.
 Under this premise, the \ac{ML} estimator of the $i$-th channel coefficient, $\widehat{h}_i$, is given by \eqref{eq:h_estim} in the Appendix.
 By substituting $\widehat{h}_i$ into \eqref{eq:log-likelihood} and applying the same steps as outlined in the Appendix, \eqref{eq:ML_estim_multi} can be rewritten as

 where $\Omega = \mathbb{R}^{3 \Nbs}$ is the search space.
 The \ac{ML} estimation in \eqref{eq:ML_estim_multi_2} can be further simplified as derived below.

 Referring to Fig.~\ref{fig:ISAC_OTFS_system_model}, the relationship between $\mathbf{p}_i$ and $\mathbf{p}$ is given by the following transformation